A Study of Time-varying Cost Parameter Estimation Methods in Automated Transportation Systems based on Mobile Robots: Experimentation Set-up

-As in Figure~\ref{test_scenario_pic}, $AGV_1$ is required is required to go from $n_7$ to $n_12$ and there are 2 arcs in that path.
-So there are 2 cost parameters for $AGV_1$ namely, $C_{79}\left(t,e,f\right)$ and $C_{912}\left(t,e,f\right)$.
-Similar is the case for both the other AGVs ($AGV_2$ and $AGV_3$).
-For the time being, the estimation method is applied to estimate one such cost parameter variable to validate whether the standard estimation methods, generally used for position or mechanical parameter estimation, actually works for time variable estimations.
+For the time being, the estimation method is applied to estimate one such cost parameter variable like $C_{79}\left(t,e,f\right)$ or $C_{912}\left(t,e,f\right)$ to validate whether the standard estimation methods, generally used for position or mechanical parameter estimation, actually works for time variable estimations of these cost parameters in order to predict the next values of these at the run-time.
 Let that cost parameter be denoted as $C_0\left(t,e,f\right)$.
 The $C_0\left(t,e,f\right)$ is measured till the battery of the mobile robot drains out and the robot comes to complete halt.
-The variable $C_0\left(t,e,f\right)$ is dependent only on the of the battery charge and the frictional force of the floor where the robot is moving.
+The variable $C_0\left(t,e,f\right)$ is dependent only on the state of the battery charge and the frictional force of the floor where the robot is moving.

 The plot of the observed (measured) $C_0\left(t,e,f\right)$ over time is given in Figure~\ref{measure_c(t)}.
 Several epochs of tests are done to measure the same $C_0\left(t,e,f\right)$ in order to ensure that we are measuring the right data.

-We can observe that the values follow a steady fall during the initial stage then follows a constant for a span of time and then again rises up to a big magnitude before the robot finally stops moving.
-This plot shows that $C_0\left(t,e,f\right)$ is influenced by the battery discharge profile which is given in Figure~\ref{battery}, where the state of charge of the batteries used in the platform (Eneloop batteries) follows a similar profile.
-Hence, the battery's state of charge can be predicted from the observed data of $C_0\left(t,e,f\right)$ as the battery's state of charge influences the values of $C_0\left(t,e,f\right)$.
+This plot shows that $C_0\left(t,e,f\right)$ is influenced by the battery (\textit{ENELOOP} batteries for operation) discharge capacity, which is given in Figure~\ref{battery}, where the cell voltage is plotted corresponding discharge capacity.
+In Figure~\ref{battery}, we can observe that the cell voltage first starts from a high value and falls steeply to a steady value for a long time till the end of getting completely discharged.
+Now when we compare our observed data for the cost parameter.
+We can observe that the values start from the high magnitude and follow a steady fall during the initial stage then follows a constant value for a span of time and then again rises up to a big magnitude before the robot finally stops moving.
+So $C_0\left(t,e,f\right)$ also has a similar nature as that of the battery cell voltage, but not exact nature.
+So we can say, in addition to the effect of battery power, the cost parameter ($C_0\left(t,e,f\right)$) is influenced by the roughness or the smoothness of the floor.

+To show that, we consider another observed data of another cost parameter in a different condition of shop floor, for example $C_{79}\left(t,e,f\right)$ (detail of this is explained in section \ref{detail_setup}).
+In Figure~\ref{second_measure_c(t)}, when the same batteries are used, although the nature of the observed data is similar to battery power, but the differences of observed data between $C_0\left(t,e,f\right)$ and $C_{79}\left(t,e,f\right)$ arise from the fact that the condition of floors are different.

+Hence, we can say there are cost parameters involved in performing ability of the mobile robots.
+Thereafter, we applied the different methods of parameter estimation to estimate one of these cost parameters ($C_0\left(t,e,f\right)$).